Table of Contents

 Messaging apps are the backbone of our daily communications.
 Hidden deep down in the settings are privacy options that are often ignored and set as default (meaning the privacy settings are switched off).

-By implementing strong privacy settings, you minimize and eliminate the risk of having someone pry on your private conversations.
+By implementing strong privacy settings, you minimize and eliminate the risk of someone prying into your private conversations.

 Firewalls are the first line of defense against intruders and unwanted internet traffic.
-It’s essential to keep your firewall up to date as updates carry the latest bug fixes that patch up potential vulnerabilities.
+It’s essential to keep your firewall updated as updates carry the latest bug fixes that patch up potential vulnerabilities.

 Simultaneously, your router’s WiFi password must be frequently updated with a strong and complex combination of alphanumeric characters.
 A secure IT infrastructure means a much more secure internet connection.